-Dredging generally involves the enhancement or preservation of navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
-Domestically, our work generally is performed in coastal waterways and deep water ports.
+Dredging generally involves the enhancement or preservation of the navigability of waterways or the protection of shorelines through the removal or replenishment of soil, sand or rock.
+Domestically, our work generally is performed in coastal waterways and deep-water ports.
 The U.S. dredging market consists of four primary types of work: capital, coastal protection, maintenance and rivers & lakes.
-The Company's bid market is defined as the aggregate dollar value of domestic dredging projects on which the Company bid or could have bid if not for capacity constraints ("bid market").
-The Company experienced an average combined bid market share in the U.S. of 37% over the prior three years, including 49%, 55%, 19% and 34% of the domestic capital, coastal protection, maintenance and rivers & lakes sectors, respectively.
+The Company's bid market is defined as the aggregate dollar value of domestic dredging projects on which the Company bid or could have bid if not for capacity constraints or other considerations ("bid market").
+The Company experienced an average combined bid market share in the U.S. of 35% over the prior three years, including 49%, 54%, 17% and 23% of the domestic capital, coastal protection, maintenance and rivers & lakes sectors, respectively.

-The Company's largest domestic dredging customer is the U.S. Army Corps of Engineers (the "Corps"), which has responsibility for federally funded projects related to navigation and flood control of U.S. waterways.
-In the first six months of 2021, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy, were approximately 74% of dredging revenues, slightly below the Company's prior three year average of 79%.
+The Company's largest domestic customer is the U.S. Army Corps of Engineers (the "Corps"), which has responsibility for federally funded projects related to navigation and flood control of U.S. waterways.
+In the first three months of 2022, the Company's dredging revenues earned from contracts with federal government agencies, including the Corps as well as other federal entities such as the U.S. Coast Guard and the U.S. Navy were approximately 86% of dredging revenues, above the Company's prior three-year average of 80%.